Jeniliya-jen/AUTOMATED-REPORT-GENERATION/README.md

 This project automatically generates a clean, professional, and informative PDF report from a CSV file.
 The resulting file is called:
 It is created using the Python fpdf library and includes neatly formatted tables, summaries, and report metadata without any manual effort.
 The report is suitable for academic, library, or internal documentation purposes.
 **Report Features**:
+1. *Report Title & Timestamp*: The top section of the PDF displays a bold and centered title, **"Library Book Lending Report"**.
+Immediately below the title, the report shows the timestamp when the report was generated.
+This adds credibility and helps track the freshness of the data
+2. *Lending Data Table*: The core of the report is a tabular representation of the lending records.
+It displays the following columns for each book:
+- Book ID: Unique identifier of the book.
+- Title: Name of the book.
+- Borrower: Name of the person who borrowed the book.
+- Date Borrowed: The borrowing date.
+- Date Returned: The return date, or a dash if the book is still borrowed.
+- Status: Either Returned or Borrowed.

+  The table is formatted with borders, aligned cells, and light-colored headers for better readability.
+3. *Summary Section*: After the table, the report includes a summary section that provides quick statistical insights:
+  - Total Books Tracked: Number of entries in the CSV.
+  - Books Returned: Count of books with status Returned.
+  - Books Still Borrowed: Count of books with status Borrowed.

+  This section is helpful for instantly understanding the lending activity without manually scanning the data.
+4. *Footer*: At the end of the report, a footer message is included, **"Note: This report was automatically generated for monitoring library book lending activity."**
+  This communicates that the report is produced by a system and helps reinforce the professionalism and consistency of the document.

+## Conclusion:
+This task was a rewarding experience in automating documentation with Python.
+It enhanced my understanding of how data can be turned into useful, presentable information through code.
+I’m grateful to CodTech IT Solutions for assigning such a practical and industry-relevant problem.
+It encouraged hands-on learning and helped solidify my confidence in Python scripting for data handling and reporting.